GitHub Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode Back to homepage

 jwt_algorithm: HS256 # Revert to HS256

-Rollback all tenants: Remove jwt_algorithm from all tenants, ensure JWT_ALGORITHM=HS256 (or unset).
+Rollback all tenants: Remove jwt_algorithm from all tenants (will default to HS256).

 Important: After rollback, RS256 tokens issued before rollback will fail verification.